axibase/atsd/rule-engine/notifications/custom-circleci.md

 | Endpoint URL | `https://circleci.com/api/v1.1/project/github/<GITHUB_USER>/${project_name}/tree/${branch}` |
 | Headers | `Accept: application/json` |

-Set your Circle CI user token in `Username` field and left `Password` field empty.

 Modify the `Endpoint URL` by replacing the `<GITHUB_USER>` field with your github user name.

 The `Endpoint URL` should look as follows: `https://circleci.com/api/v1.1/project/github/axibase/${project_name}/tree/${branch}`

+Enter the Circle CI user token into the `Username` field and leave the `Password` field empty.

 Keep the `${project_name}` and `${branch}` placeholders in the URL path so that one can customize them in the rule editor.
 This would allow you to trigger builds for different projects using the same web notification.